From Abracadabra to Zombies | View All

 The stigmata are wounds believed to duplicate the wounds of Jesus' crucifixion that appear on the hands and feet, and sometimes on the side and head, of a person.
 The fact that the stigmata appear differently on its victims is strong evidence that the wounds are not genuinely miraculous (Wilson).

 Self-inflicted wounds are common among people with certain kinds of brain disorders.
-Claiming that the wounds are miraculous is rare and is more likely due to excessive religiosity than to a diseased brain, though both could be at work in some cases.
+Claiming that the wounds are miraculous is rare, however, and is more likely due to excessive religiosity than to a diseased brain, though both could be at work in some cases.

 People seem to hunger for some tangible religious experience, and wherever there is such profound want there is the opportunity for what may be called "pious fraud."
 Money is rarely the primary motive, the usual impetus being to seemingly triumph over adversity, renew the faith of believers, and confound the doubters.

 People also don't want to think their god would allow purposeless and gratuitous pain.
 They like to feel important and please those with power over them.
-What could be more special than being chosen to suffer the Savior's wounds and torments?
-What could please such a god more than being a living proof of this god's existence?
-Well, being honest and truthful might be a good start.
+What could be more special than being chosen to suffer their "Savior's" wounds and torments?
+It might ease a mother's conscience (could she have prevented the accident?) and ease her pain, but it does not appear to speak well of the supernatural.

 books and articles